DaniBodor/OrgaMovie/README.md

     - Default is your windows account + the current date in yymmdd format.
 #### Movie Output Settings
 - Output format: Choose whether output videos should be in between _\*.avi_ or _\*.tif_ or both.
-    - TIFs are easier to use for downstream analysis in ImageJ but require significantly more diskspace than AVIs (~25x larger files on average).
+    - TIFs are easier to use for downstream analysis in ImageJ but require significantly more diskspace than AVIs (~25-50x larger files).
 - Frame rate: The frame rate of the output movie (for _\*.avi_).
 Set how many seconds each frame stays in view when playing the movie.
+    - I copied this setting from original macro, but I'm not sure it does anything.
+I have the impression that all AVIs are 20 seconds long, independent of number of frames.
 - Output naming: What to use after the prefix (set above) to name individual output movies.
 Options are:
   - _linear_ = number movies consecutively from 1-N.
-  - _filename_ = use the entire original filename (minus the extension).
+  - _filename_ = use the original filename (minus the extension).
   - _file index_ = use the original filename until the first underscore ( \_ ).
 Often filenames are numbered by the microsope software and this number is repeated after the underscore.
 E.g., the output resulting from _Point0004_Seq0004.nd2_, will be named _\[exp-name\]\_Point0004.avi_.
 #### Automation Settings (on/off)
+- Drift correction: Correct for organoid drifting or jittering during acquisition.
-- Drift correction - Uses _[MultiStackReg](http://bigwww.epfl.ch/thevenaz/stackreg/)_ plugin (default in FiJi) to correct drift and shaking in movies.
+    - Uses _[MultiStackReg](http://bigwww.epfl.ch/thevenaz/stackreg/)_ plugin (default in FiJi) to correct drift and shaking in movies.
     - If unchecked: the organoid will move across the frame as happened during filming.
 As a knock-on effect, this will require a larger crop-area (see next setting) leading to larger output file size.
     - Note that the drift correction can lead to movies where it appears that a blacked out region is 'wiping' across your movie.
 This is in fact the organoid moving out of the field of view.
 - Auto-cropping: Detects portion of frame (XY) that is visited by the organoid in any Z or T and crops around this.
     - If multiple organoid regions are found, cropping occurs around the largest region only.
     - If unchecked: the entire frame is used, leading to (unnecessarily) large file sizes and more cluttered movies.
     - See default automation settings for more details.
-- Auto-contrasting: Automatically detects a good set of intensity values to use for contrasting (green and blue in original manual version of the macro).
+- Auto-contrasting: Automatically detects intensity values to use for contrasting (green and blue in original manual version of the macro).
     - If unchecked: dimmest and brightest pixel values are used, which tends to not give great contrast but also no pixels are overexposed or lost as background.
-    - Contrast is based on a low threshold dimmer than most organoid pixels and a high threshold of a small proportion of pixels.
     - Contrasting cannot be easily adjusted in the resulting output, as RGB images/movies are produced.
+    - Ideal contrasting occurs with a lower threshold around the dimmest signals within the organoid and an upper threshold around the value of the brightest (non-apoptotic) pixels in the organoid.
     - See default automation settings for more details on thresholding.
 - Last timepoint detection: Finds the last timepoint where an organoid is still visible within the frame.
 This is based on the coefficient of variation (mean/stdev) of all pixel values in the frame.
 The last timepoint considered is the first timepoint found where this coefficient is detected.
-    - **Turn off for low signal movie to avoid cutting them short!**
+    - **Turn off for low signal movies to avoid cutting them short!**
     - If unchecked: all frames of the movie are included in the output, which will lead to (unnecessarily) large file sizes.
     - See default automation settings for more details.
 - Change default settings: If this is checked, another dialog will be opened after this to set default automation settings.